 this is a public announcement.

-if you link against PulseAudio, whether you want it or not, you’ll get an automatic dependency on json-c, a small C library that parses JSON and doesn’t have any dependency1. sadly, json-c leaks symbols all over the place, and one of them is called
+if you link against PulseAudio, whether you want it or not, you’ll get an automatic dependency on json-c, a small C library that parses JSON and doesn’t have any dependency ((which is arguably a plus for a system daemon)). sadly, json-c leaks symbols all over the place, and one of them is called

 JSON-GLib, the library that yours truly wrote about 6 years ago to parse JSON using a decent C library as a base, also has a type called